translate-tools/linguist/README.md

 # Development

-See [development docs](./docs/Development.md) to get info how to build and debug the addon.
+See [development docs](./docs/Development.md) to get info how to build and debug.

 You can improve Linguist, [make issues](https://github.com/translate-tools/linguist/issues/new) and suggest features or tell us about unknown bugs.

+Contribute to Linguist, see ["help wanted" label](https://github.com/translate-tools/linguist/labels/help%20wanted) to find a hot issues.

 # Support

 Do you like Linguist?
 Tell about it to your friends and colleagues.
 Let's make it popular.

 You need some feature or you don't like a Linguist?
 [Make an issue](https://github.com/translate-tools/linguist/issues/new) and suggest improvements.

-Contribute to Linguist, see ["help wanted" label](https://github.com/translate-tools/linguist/labels/help%20wanted) to find a hot issues.

 Help us translate Linguist to your language.
 Read the [internationalization guide](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Internationalization) and make a pull request.